juancrescente/cleanmycss/README.md

 # CleanMyCSS

 ## What is this
-Cleanmycss is a command line python tool that crawls an entire website and returns minified versions of the css files.
+CleanMyCSS is a command line python tool that crawls an entire website and returns minified versions of the css files.

-It is a super old script I developed in the past but that I still use to reduce the CSS from many of my websites, including large CSS files like bootstrap.
+It is a script I developed many many years ago but that I still use to optimize the CSS from many of my websites, including large CSS files like bootstrap.